 When should I get term life?

 The amount you pay for life insurance is tied to your age.
-Meaning, you’ll pay less if you get life insurance when you’re younger.
+Meaning, you could pay less if you get life insurance when you’re younger.
 By the time you reach 65, you might find it difficult to buy a term policy that lasts more than ten years.
 And the policies available could be very expensive.

 Key features of term life insurance

 - You can decide on the term—term life insurance typically covers you from between 1 and 30 years, but some terms can be even longer.

 - If you pass away during the term your policy covers, your loved ones receive a cash payout in the amount of the policy.

 - Your beneficiary (the person you select to receive the money from your policy) gets that cash tax-free—in most cases there are no income taxes on a life insurance payout.

 - If your term ends, you can choose to renew it or purchase a different policy—although you will probably pay more, depending on your health and age.